tawsifahmed/tawsifahmed/README.md

 - 👋 Hi, I’m Tawsif,
-- 👀 I’m passionate about in IT, specially software development and information security.
+- 👀 I’m passionate about IT, specially software development and information security.
 - 🌱 I’m currently working as Frontend Developer Intern at [Singularity Ltd.](https://singularitybd.com/)
 - To reach me, I will update my social accounts here, soon.
 So stay tuned.